 Alternative Stages of Grief

-Kübler-Ross’s model was developed as she observed and worked with people experiencing terminal illness.
+Kübler-Ross’s model was developed as she observed and worked with people experiencing terminal illnesses.
 She did not conduct experiments or gather evidence to back up the existence of the model.
 Since 1969, studies on the five stages of grief have offered conflicting opinions.

 Other psychologists have offered additional or alternative stages of grief.
 David Kessler co-authored a book with Kübler-Ross titled On Grief and Grieving.
 In 2019, he proposed that there was a sixth stage of grief: meaning.

-The five stages of grief suggests that there is a path that we may follow while experiencing grief.
+The five stages of grief suggest that there is a path that we may follow while experiencing grief.
 But grief ultimately looks different when experienced by different people.
 If you are experiencing loss, reach out to family and friends for support.
 Reach out to a professional for help.
 It is possible to move on after a loved one’s death or an especially heart-wrenching breakup.
 You may just need some support along the way.